 Creating social media accounts and using them to promote your services is going to get a lot of new eyeballs into your freelance proofreading business.

-Moreover, networking with proofreaders, online creators, and editors on social media will help you make new connections and that will also help bring new people to your website.
+Networking with proofreaders, creators, and editors on social media helps you make connections and drive new visitors to your website.

 You can also promote your proofreading business with paid ads but I would suggest you build a following first if you want paid ads to have an effect.